Boston-Software-Crafters/website/helping.md

 <!-- - **Discussion moderator**Be aware of discussions happening on Slack and Meetup.
 Answer questions, suggest proper usage, report inappropriate usage.
 Make people feel like someone official is paying attention.

 -->
+- **Video Meeting Facilitator**: Help us figure out how to facilitate a collobarative video meeting and/or help troubleshoot during the video meeting.
 - **Logo Designer**: Boston Software Crafters is looking for a good logo or stock image to use
 - **New Member Greeter**: When new members join Meetup or Slack, send them a personal message welcoming them.
 People answer questions when they join; it would be great to include details from those answers, and an encouragement to share their expertise (if they have claimed some).  **30min/week; One person**
 - **Kata Facilitator**: Volunteer to organize and facilitate a kata.
 Help others get set up to be productive.